 Want to improve your family’s diet?
-Cut out commercial junk food and make it yourself — at home, for cheaper, and less frequently.
+Instead of buying the mediocre commercial products, make junk food yourself — at home, for cheaper.

 I’ve always been a DIY kind of girl.
 At some points in life it was to have a sense of accomplishment, but more often than not, it’s been a matter of dollars and sense.